Serfentum/ML2018/README.md

 # Getting Started

-Conspects are categorized by theme and aranged sequentially.
+Notes are categorized by theme and aranged sequentially.
 Available directories:
 1. data - contains datasets used in notebooks
 1. pandas - contains notebooks about pandas